 - Vocabulary Words

-Each of these tasks were created to measure students’ accuracy in reading skills and to measure their response times.
+Each of these tasks was created to measure students’ accuracy in reading skills and to measure their response times.
 Each 30-item testlet is untimed, but each item has a fixed length of time (approx. 6 seconds) in which it’s presented to the student.
-All testlets are available to use at any grade, but FastBridge Learning recommends use of two to four testlets per benchmark period which serve as general outcome measures (GOMs) for each grade level:
+All testlets are available to use at any grade, but FastBridge recommends the use of two to four testlets per benchmark period which serve as general outcome measures (GOMs) for each grade level:

 Administration & Scoring

 Students complete the AUTOreading testlets using an iPad touch screen or computer with a mouse.
 As students respond to the items, speed and accuracy of responses are recorded.
-All AUTOreading testlets are electronically scored through FAST, with each student receiving a score representing the Correct Responses per Minute for each testlet completed.
+All AUTOreading testlets are electronically scored through FastBridge, with each student receiving a score representing the Correct Responses per Minute for each testlet completed.